kimtth/awesome-azure-openai-llm/README.md

 - [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155)

 - [Fine-tuning a GPT — LoRA](https://dataman-ai.medium.com/fine-tune-a-gpt-lora-e9b72ad4ad3): Comprehensive guide for LoRA ⭐⭐⭐⭐
 .
-Printed version for backup.
-[Link](files/Fine-tuning_a_GPT_LoRA.pdf)
+Printed version for backup. [doc](files/Fine-tuning_a_GPT_LoRA.pdf)

 ### **Llama2 Finetuning**

-- A key difference between Llama 1 and Llama 2 is the architectural change of attention layer, in which Llama 2 takes advantage of Grouped Query Attention (GQA) mechanism to improve efficiency.
+- A key difference between [Llama 1](https://arxiv.org/abs/2302.13971) and [Llama 2](https://arxiv.org/abs/2307.09288) is the architectural change of attention layer, in which Llama 2 takes advantage of Grouped Query Attention (GQA) mechanism to improve efficiency.

 - [Comprehensive Guide for LLaMA with RLHF](https://huggingface.co/blog/stackllama): StackLLaMA: A hands-on guide to train LLaMA with RLHF